 Many also have a little hot pool and spiral staircase to your private rooftop terrace.

 But what really sets Las Ventanas apart is attention to detail.

-Pool butlers who arrange your umbrella just so (they also deliver complimentary frozen chocolate sorbet, along with ice buckets with bottled water and Evian misting spray.)
+Pool butlers who arrange your umbrella just so.
+(They also deliver complimentary frozen chocolate sorbet, along with ice buckets with bottled water and Evian misting spray.)

-If Tandoori lobster, octopus curry and other Asian specialties tickle your fancy, you’ll love the resort’s new Arbol restaurant.
+If Tandoori lobster, octopus curry and other Asian specialties tickle your fancy, you’ll love the resort’s Arbol restaurant.

 Just be prepared to drop scads of money here.